 So what did you think?
 Are we being comically over-sensitive (very likely), or does it really matter how pop culture shapes the public’s view of a subject?
 Leave a comment to let us know your favourite and your thoughts.

-Disclaimer: Silverpond does not endorse any of the products below through posting… we are just excited the robots have gone mainstream
+Disclaimer: Silverpond does not endorse any of the products above … we are just excited the robots have so gone mainstream